-This page refers to the tasks you need to do between September - December of the year BEFORE you want to apply to medical school.
-This is when you will make sure all the pieces of your application are in order, you are prepared to take the MCATS and you have your recommendations in line.
+This page refers to the tasks you need to complete between September - December of the year before you want to apply to medical school.

 As you begin the application cycle, remember to stay organized and stay on top of deadlines.